nla-group/classix/README.md

 ```
 <img src=https://raw.githubusercontent.com/nla-group/classix/master/docs/source/images/explain_viz.png width=500 />

-The starting points, shown as the small red boxes, can be seen as a coarse representation of the data.
+The starting points, shown as the small red boxes, can be thought of as a coarse representation of the data.
 Each starting point is associated with a group of data points, and groups are merged into clusters.
-The `explain` method returns a textual summary of the clustering giving more details:
+The `explain` method returns a textual summary of the clustering:

 ```
 A clustering of 5000 data points with 2 features has been performed.